Pluribus (TV series): Critical reception

 James Poniewozik of The New York Times likened the series to several others, while considering Pluribus to be "its own mystifying thing" and "a wildly fanciful series that feels unsettlingly real at its core".
 He praised Gilligan as "a master of disorientation" and called Seehorn's performance "enormous, in quality and quantity".
+Summarizing the first season's pacing, Variety critic Alison Herman wrote, "Pluribus may be slow, but it was never boring."
+The scholar Hollis Robbins examined the influence of tracking shots used and cited Jacques Lacan in a reading of the show's focus on language.